theonegis/edcstfn/README.md

 # An Enhanced Deep Convolutional SpatioTemporal Network for Remote Sensing Images (EDCSTFN)

+The master branch is the implementation of the EDCSTFN model.

+The autoencoder branch is the implementation of the hourglass AutoEncoder.
+The pretrained Encoder subnet is used in the EDCSTFN to calculate the feature loss.

 Tested on the following environment:

 - Python: >=3.6